Doctor Mike: Philanthropy

 In late 2015, Varshavski established a foundation, Limitless Tomorrow, to provide scholarships to students, and he has raised money for it by auctioning experiences with himself through his social media accounts.
 In January 2016, the dating app Coffee Meets Bagel collaborated in a $10 raffle for a date with Varshavski; the campaign raised $91,000 for his foundation.

 In July 2019, Varshavski spread awareness for the humanitarian organization Save a Child's Heart by posting a photo with the organization's 5,000th patient while on a trip to Israel.
 In March 2020, he donated $50,000 worth of N95 masks in the face of shortages for medical personnel due to the COVID-19 pandemic.
 In late March 2022, Varshavski set up a donation to GlobalGiving for Ukrainian people during the Russian invasion of Ukraine.
 In June 2022, he donated $100,111 to Feeding America through a fundraiser organized by YouTuber Ryan Trahan.
 In July 2025, he donated $70,000 to St. Jude Children's Research Hospital through a fundraiser organized by the same YouTuber.

-Roxy's Death

-On September 28, 2025, Varshavski uploaded to his YouTube a video titled, "Nothing really prepared you for it 💔" announcing that Roxy had died.
-He and his father euthanized her early to prevent more suffering, as Varshavski said they hate to see one of their own family members suffer.